TeX-Live/texdoc/README.md

 ### Running tests

-Following will run all tests in `spec/` directory.
+The following will run all tests in `spec/` directory.

 ```
 $ rake test